 NO GYMS.
 For years I’ve tried to make gyms work—they do not work.
 The echoey sound, the noisy bleachers—bad acoustics will ruin any presentation.
 I’ve had it happen too many times.
 Gyms make a miserable day for me and the students.
-If you have a group that will only fit in the gym, consider splitting it into groups that will fit in your library.
+If you have a group that will only fit in the gym, consider splitting it into smaller groups that will fit in your library.

 Presentations and workshops require a standard projector and screen.

 If your tech people want details: I draw on an iPad, and I can connect through both VGA and HDMI setups.
 (Again, I bring the connecting cords for this—don’t sweat it.)
 I don’t need sound.